asternic/devtools/README.md

 * base64 encode/decode

+* HTTPS based DNS queries

 These tools are hosted on https://tools.asternic.net

-There are no trackers at all, and all work is done on the browser so there is no data sent to any server.
+There are no trackers at all, all work is done on the browser so there is no data sent to any server.